SRUTHIAGARWAL/MedSync-AI/README.md

 ---

+## 📢 Announcements & Updates

+All important project updates, rules, and timelines are shared in the
+**GitHub Discussions → Announcements** section.

+➡️ Please make sure to check it regularly.

+---

 ## 🚀 Why this project & how to contribute

 - **Open for contributors:** We welcome newcomers and experienced contributors alike.
 Good first issues, docs improvements, and feature work are all appreciated.